outdreamer/build-a-cure/docs/tasks/examples.md

               - implied in this definition, specifically the 'defined' part, where the structure of the input intent definition determines what can fit it, is the concept of 'focus', which has a 'filter' structure, meaning only some info will be relevant to the input intent, and other info needs to have the filter definition structure applied
               - so an implementation of a relevance testing function will incorporate a filter structure or an equivalent substitute

-# example of solving problem of 'find connecting function between math-language to generate a math-language map' with example useful solution automation insight paths
+## example of applying useful solution automation insight paths to solve problem of 'find connecting function between math-language to generate a math-language map'

-## apply core structures like 'opposite' to interface components to generate a language map
+	- apply core structures like 'opposite' to interface components to generate a language map
 	    - opposite structure of interface (division by applying a standard) is an application/combination (multiplication by creating combinations of pairs, of one variable's range applied to another's)

-## apply connecting function of math-logic (logic being an interim interface of math & language)
+	- apply connecting function of math-logic (logic being an interim interface of math & language)
 	    - a problem like the following is a logic problem ('find the logic connecting this input/output') that can respond to the general solution workflow (given a problem input format of a 'function' to check possible solutions with) of:
 	      - 'identify the unique correct solution in a solution set to a problem of equalizing the sides of this function'
 	      - 'identify which solutions are not correct, reducing the set to a size of 1'
 	      - this can be converted to a math problem of:
 	        - iterating through solutions
 	        - checking each solution to see if it solves the problem ('equalizing both sides of a function')
 	        - removing it from the solution set if not
 	        - otherwise checking if the set of possible remaining solutions has a size of 1 yet to give a success signal
 	        - continuing iteration if not
-      - the connection between these interfaces is in the structure of logic (math being structural information in core terms like numbers):
+	      - the connection between these interfaces is in the structure of logic (math being structural info in core terms like numbers):
 	        - the set iteration has a 'sequence' (set, progression) structure
 	        - the remaining solution set size has a 'integer' (set, progression) structure
 	        - the success signal & the continuation condition has a '0/1' (core alternative) structure
 	        - the solution test has a 'function' and 'equal' structure (are both sides equal yet)
 	        - the remove operation has a 'subtraction' structure
 	        - the continue operation has a 'sequence' structure
 	        - the condition component has a 'direction' structure (change direction in logic network/tree) and 'multiple option' structure (a decision between differing & mutually exclusive options must be made)
 	        - the check/test operation has an 'equal' & 'inject' structure (inject variable values to see if both sides are equal)
 	        - the logic function has a 'directed network' or 'tree' structure (follow directed relationships between function components)
 	      - apply structural interface to connect logic & math structures:
 	        - 1. some of those structures have structural relationships which should be identified by applying interfaces, like structure (including components like the similarity concept)
 	          - similarity:
 	            - the similarity in structure between the solution set size & set iteration (a progression or sequence) is relevant, bc the iteration & the set size should:
 	              - move in opposite directions
 	              - equal the original set size when added
 	          - by applying the structural interface (with components like the concept of 'similarity'), the query can identify this relevance by checking if an adjacent connecting function between the similar structures exists & is relevant to the problem/solution
 	            - generate core functions & generate combinations of them, applying them to problem variables being examined for a connecting function (solution set size & set iteration)
 	            - filter by those applied core function combinations that move/change the problem (converted into a solution space, once identified) to be more similar or closer to the solution structure (solution set of size 1)
 	          - direction:
 	            - given the sequence & other direction-related components/attributes/structures of the problem, the input problem components & output solution structures can have a position structure applied
 	        - 2. given that the solution format is a 'set of size 1', and the input problem format is a 'set of size greater than 1', it can be derived that:
 	          - when executing problem-solving method, the method should include a step where:
 	            - an item(s) is removed from the set
 	          - this connecting function between problem & solution format derives the solution requirement of the 'remove' operation (without being explicitly told to include that operation in the problem definition)
 	          - given the other structures involved (integers, iteration sequence), it can also be derived that the remove operation should apply a subtraction operation rather than another structure like division, which would introduce other less relevant & adjacent formats like non-integers
 	            - this applies problem-solving insight paths like 'adjacent solutions should be tested first in an absence of reasons to do otherwise', where reasons to do otherwise could be metrics like system complexity, info about adjacent solutions failing in that system, info about non-adjacent solutions succeeding in that system (info about non-adjacent solutions being optimal for a system metric)
 	          - interface query design should involve queries to check for inputs to a step given required sub-query tests for alternatives
 	            - before applying a step, apply its required sub-queries to test for its alternatives, like for an adjacent solution step, checking that alternative non-adjacent solution sub-queries have returned no contradictory info indicating an adjacent solution should not be applied